We are at the turning point for retail investment in ESG

 There is a need for more investment options, although the supply is increasing, according to Ms Millat.
 When it comes to product, institutional investors tend to buy stocks and bonds, especially green bonds or those from companies with good ESG credentials, on the back of research, while retail investors are now moving towards more customised and packaged investments.

-“We also produce Positive Impact Notes, which include a sustainable component: SG makes an additional commitment that it will hold, on its balance sheet, an equivalent amount in Positive Impact Financings for the term of the note,” said Ms Millat.
+“We also produce Positive Impact Notes, which include a sustainable component: Societe Generale makes an additional commitment that it will hold, on its balance sheet, an equivalent amount in Positive Impact Financings for the term of the note,” said Ms Millat.

 Examples of Positive Impact Financings include a framework of Positive Impact Loans created by the bank for small- and medium-sized enterprises (SMEs) in areas of France where unemployment was higher than the national average: investors in these notes will support around 3,000 SMEs, representing around 100,000 jobs.
 “The solution, from a financial standpoint, is fully customisable, but the funding element of the solution reflects our commitment to Positive Impact Finance,” said Ms Millat.